cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - authenticate once on a network, then access resources throughout the network without being prompted to authenticate again.
 - advantage:
-  - convenient and increases security. (aviod writing down password)
+  - convenient and increases security. (avoid writing down password)
   - easier administration: reducing the number of accounts required for a subject.
 - The primary disadvantage: